Contractor installing a full drywall sheet to repair water-damaged wall section after removing damaged drywall

 How to Fix Water-Damaged Drywall: Step-by-Step Repair Guide for Homeowners

-This guide explains how to safely repair water-damaged drywall, when replacement is necessary, and how to restore your walls so they remain strong and moisture-resistant.
-If your drywall was recently exposed to water, make sure the area is fully dry before starting repairs.
-If needed, follow our guide on how to dry walls after water damage before proceeding.
+This guide explains how to repair water-damaged drywall step by step, including when to patch, when to replace damaged sections, and how to finish the wall safely.
+If the drywall was recently wet, dry the wall first and confirm the moisture is gone before starting.
+For the drying process, use our guide on how to dry walls after water damage before proceeding.

 Can Water-Damaged Drywall Be Repaired?